 PN: Globally most of us take medicines and if they are not what they say they are, if they do not contain the right active ingredients, if they contain the wrong active ingredients or no active ingredients, that will inevitably impact on all of our health.
 It is a crucial thing that we need to get sorted and it is rather extraordinary that in 2016 we still have multiple cases of poor quality medicines globally.

 PN: I think it is intrinsically a translational work.
-In the research we are doing, the aim is to influence health policy, directly to give evidence, to raise its political profile and to use it to try and ensure we do see, for the next generation, an improvement in medicine quality.
+In the research we are doing, the aim is to influence health policy, directly to give evidence, to raise its political profile and to us.